BioKIC/symbiota-docs/content/coll_manager/images/_index.en.md

   This page describes the types of images that are available through Symbiota portals.
 {{</ notice >}}

-There are three catefories of images that can be linked to a Symbiota portal:
+There are three categories of images that can be linked to a Symbiota portal:

 {{< tabs >}}
   {{< tab "Field Images without Location" >}}